Light-amplified Landau-Zener conductivity in gapped graphene monolayers: a simulacrum of photo-catalyzed vacuum

-Each solid curve there is linked to a particular laser frequency, and as this parameter increases, it becomes clear that the results differ significantly from the ones associated with the standard Landau-Zener transitions [dotted gray style].
+In the course of the numerical computations, we have noted that the polarization current in the domain under consideration is insignificant compared to the corresponding conduction current.
+Each solid curve there is linked to a particular laser frequency, and as this parameter increases, it becomes clear that the results differ significantly from the ones associated with the standard Landau-Zener transitions [solid gray style].
 This enhancement is attributed to the absorption of photons from the fast-oscillating wave in the presence of the strong field, and it becomes particularly noticeable in the range of $E_s$ exhibited in Fig.~\ref{fig:4}.
-It is confirmed on both panels that there are two paths to boost the interband transitions of electrons in a photo-catalyzed system.
+It confirms that there are two paths to boost the interband transitions of electrons in a photo-catalyzed system.
 Namely, by strengthening the strong field or through absorption of quanta from the fast-oscillating beam.
 The former channel rules the process as $E_s$ increases, while the latter dominates as the contrary condition occurs.
-It is worth noting that for frequencies $\omega\approx0.98\;\Delta$, the curves tend to exhibit a local maximum at $E_s\approx 1.5 \times 10^{-2} E_{\;\mathpzc{g}}$.
-Indeed, for this parameter combination the current amounts to $j_{\mathrm{max}}\approx9 \times 10^{-7}\; \rm A/\mu m$.
-The emergence of this local maximum is a remarkable feature that would allow us to verify the process with a field strength $E_s$ which is two orders of magnitude weaker than $E_{\;\mathpzc{g}}$.\footnote{If this result is extrapolated to a pure QED context, it would suggest that a standing wave, made out from the collision of two energetic photon sources with frequency $\omega=1.96\; m_ec^2$ and intensity $I_w\sim 10^{23}\; \rm W/cm^2$ is required alongside with another strong standing wave that results from the collision of two optical laser fields---frequency $\Omega=\mathcal{O}(1)\;\rm eV$---with a peak intensity of $I_s\sim 10^{25}\; \rm W/cm^2$.
-None of the required laser fields are currently available.}